Super Puzzle Fighter 2 Turbo

 Final Words:

-This cleverly-designed Street Fighter and Darkstalkers-themed puzzle title perfectly demonstrated Capcom's "range" back in the 90's.
-Being a Capcom fan in the 90's meant experiencing a great variety of different games, and not only fighting games.
-SPF2T is a easy to pick up and play but actually very difficult to master (and a very fun game to go head-to-head against friends).
+This cleverly-designed Street Fighter and Darkstalkers-themed puzzle game perfectly demonstrated Capcom's "range" back in the 90s.
+These 2D artists and animators were just showing off alongside their game developer friends.
+Capcom Japan was and is amazing.
+Being a Capcom fan in the 90s meant experiencing a great variety of different games with many inspirations (many from Japanese culture).
+The Japanese aesthetic is strong in this game, and I love it.
+SPF2T is a easy to pick up and play but difficult to master (just like many great fighting games).

 ~TFG Webmaster | @Fighters_Gen